 Where “DevOps feed URL” must be the address of your DevOps feed, and the environment variables %AZURE_USER%, %AZURE_PASSWORD% must be set on AppCenter Build configuration.

 Inside AppCenter go to Build panel then under Branches click on master.
 Click the settings icon on the top left.

 Enable Environment Variables in the Build Settings and enter the two values for AZURE_USER and AZURE_PASSWORD.

 Save your Build settings and push local changes on GitHub.
 A new build will start on AppCenter pulling the Babel Obfuscator package from the DevOps feed.

 The resulting APK package will contain the project assemblies obfuscated.

-Locate the ProperyGroup related to Release build and add the following properties:
+Locate the ProperyGroup related to the Release build and add the following properties: